-The Bowl Boonah cements Scenic Rim dining as a food lovers’ destination just one hour’s drive from Brisbane in the amazing food bowl centred around the small country town of Boonah.
+The Bowl Boonah opened on March 17 to cement Scenic Rim dining as a food lovers’ destination just one hour’s drive from Brisbane in the amazing food bowl centred around the small country town of Boonah.

-Boonah’s favourite, chef Jack Stuart, who has put the town on the fine dining map with his acclaimed 20-seater fine diner Blume, is expanding with a new family-friendly food experience that breathes new life into a town institution.
+Boonah’s favourite, chef Jack Stuart, who has put the town on the fine dining map with his acclaimed 20-seater fine diner Blume, is expanding with a new family-friendly food experience that breathes new life into a town institution with The Bowl in Boonah with Kalbar local Emily Lochran, a local market, events and agritourism advocate.

-Along with Kalbar local Emily Lochran, a local market, events and agritourism advocate, Jack is opening The Bowl.
-Closed during Covid, The Boonah Bowls Club/Fassifern Sports Club is undergoing a makeover that will turn it into a must-visit destination.
+Closed during Covid, The Boonah Bowls Club/Fassifern Sports Club has undergone a makeover.
 Expect cocktails at the bar, barefoot bowling on the green and spectacular mountain views to enjoy while you dine, with affordable dining inside and out.
 Jack Stuart’s menus will be based on food gathered from paddocks you can see from the restaurant!

 “We live in an incredible food bowl,” said Emily Lochran.
 “There’s no need for long food miles when everything surrounds us here in the Scenic Rim.